qkombur/qkombur.github.io/_posts/2015-12-3-advent-of-code-1.markdown

 >What is the position of the character that causes Santa to first enter the basement?

-So this is pretty easy all you gotta do is add a check to see what floor you are on, and then print out the counter "i" and add 1 to the result.
+So this is pretty easy all you got to do is add a check to see what floor you are on, and then print out the counter "i" and add 1 to the result.

 {% highlight javascript %}